The two most important Samsungs of 2020 receive Android 12 with One UI 4.0

 Samsung continues to work with Android 12 to become one of the first manufacturers to have its One UI customization with the latest Android base, although to date the South Korean giant had launched betas Only for the Galaxy S21, Galaxy Z Flip3 and Galaxy Z Fold3.

-In recent days we have known, in any case, the intention to launch One UI 4.0 very soon for the Galaxy S20 and entered smartphones of the past course 2020 it was logical that the last Galaxy Note in history were also in the Android 12 pools with a beta public that in your case has already been launched directly.
+In the last days we have known, in any case, the intention of launching One UI 4.0 very soon for the Galaxy S20 and entered smartphones of the past course 2020 it was logical that the last Galaxy Note in history were also in the Android 12 pools with a beta public that in your case has already been launched directly.

 After the Galaxy S21, Galaxy Z Flip3 and Galaxy Z Fold3, the latest Galaxy Note20 will be the fourth Samsung family to update to Android 12 with One UI 4.0, already with the public ‘betas’ launched in the United Kingdom.